Education symposiums, workshops,

 - Designed for educators at all levels

-- Is available both to Saint Joseph's College and Online Students (undergraduate or graduate) for graduate college credit and non-credit.
+- Available to both Saint Joseph's College and Online Students (undergraduate or graduate) for graduate college credit and non-credit.

-- Is taught by experts in their related fields.
+- Taught by experts in their related fields.

-- Is located on the beautiful Saint Joseph's College campus by Sebago Lake in Standish, Maine
+- Located on the beautiful Saint Joseph's College campus by Sebago Lake in Standish, Maine

 - Application fee: $25